Sternal Precautions in Occupational Therapy: Learn the Basics

-If your patient feels any discomfort with an activity, they should stop the activity and assess what could be causing the pain or discomfort.
+If your patient feels any type of discomfort with an activity, they should stop the activity and assess what could be causing the pain or discomfort.
 Also, immediately stop any activity that causes any clicking or cracking in the chest.

 5. Remembering to breathe